skyflowapi/skyflow-iOS/README.md

   enableCardIcon: Boolean,         // Indicates whether card icon should be enabled (only for CARD_NUMBER inputs)
   format: String,                  // Format for the element
   translation: [Character: String] // Indicates the allowed data type value for format.
-  enableCopy: Boolean,             // Indicates whether to enable the copy icon in collect elements to copy text to clipboard.
+  enableCopy: Bool,             // Indicates whether to enable the copy icon in collect elements to copy text to clipboard.
 Defaults to 'false'
-  cardMetaData: [String: [Skyflow.CardType]]      // Optional, metadata to control card number element behavior. (only applicable for CARD_NUMBER ElementType).
+  cardMetaData: [String: Any]?      // Optional, metadata to control card number element behavior (values are cast to [Skyflow.CardType] internally; only applicable for CARD_NUMBER ElementType).
 )
 ```